Skip to main content

 symbols

-The symbols object is used to specify the functions and variables that should be exposed to JavaScript.
+Use the symbols object to specify the functions and variables to expose to JavaScript.

 type Symbols = {